 A round whitefish restoration program is now underway by the Department's Bureau of Fisheries.
 In 2003, Little Green Pond was reclaimed with rotenone.
 Approximately 3,000 round whitefish fingerlings, progeny of an egg-taking effort on Lower Cascade Lake near Lake Placid in November 2002, were stocked in the spring of 2004.
 A similar stocking effort was done in 2005.
 Little Green Pond is an extremely productive pond which is spring fed and has good water quality.
 Round whitefish are growing well there, particularly without competition from other species.
 It is hoped that an abundant population of round whitefish will establish - thus permitting future egg-take operations and trap/transfer of adults to other experimental stocking waters.
-Round whitefish fingerlings have been stocked in a half dozen Region 6 waters in the last five years.
-Follow-up studies have documented good survival of the fingerlings, but successful natural reproduction of the species has not yet been detected.
 Cornell University researchers recently completed studies to determine the causes for the decline of this species and identify the best potential waters/strategy for restoring the species.